What does your child learn at school each day?

-High quality maths lessons are planned and delivered inline with the White Rose scheme of learning but lessons are supplemented with the Maths No Problem scheme and NCETM, which supports the teaching of mastery maths.
+High quality maths lessons are planned and delivered inline with the White Rose scheme of learning and supported with other appropriate resources.
+This approach supports the teaching of mastery maths and allows children to gain a deeper understanding of numbers.
 The conscious decision to use a variety of schemes is so we can ensure all children regardless of starting points, interests and ability are immersed in Maths at the appropriate level.
 This method is used from Year 1 through to Year 6 and is a spiral curriculum which builds the children's skills, knowledge and confidence in maths through a reasoning based approach.
 In our F1 and F2 classes, a mastery approach to teaching maths has also been adopted.

 If you would like more detail about what each year group are currently doing, please see their year group page.